 Once you purchase the plot we record the exact burial coordinates as well as who is buried within those coordinates and who owns the spot.
 That plot belongs to you and after you pass, then the plot is passed on to your named beneficiary.
 Your named beneficiary is also deed recorded.
-That spot is your forever.
+That spot is yours forever.

-Can families reserve entire lots together?
+Can families reserve entire burial plots together?

 Absolutely!
 That is the idea!
 You can purchase a large tree to allow several family members to be together, or we can help you to create an 'alcove' of trees where families can be buried beside one another.
 The choice is personal and there is no wrong answer.

 Can I pick on a map of the property where I can go?